meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 # Chapter III: Mathematical Foundations of Time

-### From Philosophy to Mathematics
+### 1. From Philosophy to Mathematics

 Our study of Aquinas, Aristotle, and Buddhist philosophy revealed remarkable convergences.
 Each tradition sees temporal structure as relational rather than substantial, directional rather than merely sequential, and hierarchical rather than uniform.

 The task before us is not to impose mathematics on philosophy, but to show how mathematics offers a natural language for ideas these traditions were already circling.
-Aquinas’ distinction between creatures, angels, and God becomes recognizable as **different coordinate systems** within a unified temporal manifold.
+Aquinas’ distinction between *tempus*, *aevus*, and *aeternitas*, creatures, angels, and God, becomes recognizable as **different coordinate systems** within a unified temporal manifold.
 Aristotle’s account of teleological causality anticipates what we now describe as **geometric invariants**.
 Buddhist reflections on emptiness find their analogue in conformal geometry’s **null vector relationships**.

-### Why Mathematical Foundations Matter

-Three considerations motivate this turn to formalism:
+Three considerations motivate this chapter's turn to formalism:

 **Precision**: Philosophical language, however subtle, invites ambiguity.
 Mathematics supplies unambiguous structures that can be reasoned with directly.